 For children, toothaches and pain from cavities can result in missed school days or distractions from learning.
 Baby teeth can still get cavities and large cavities can lead to infection.
 It is very important for children to have a dental checkup and dental cleaning every six months.

 How can we help bridge the gap of oral health inequity, and what are some resources for families who are struggling to afford dental care?

-"Give Kids a Smile Day" happens in February (and sometimes additionally throughout the year).
-During GKAS events, some dentists volunteer at select schools to provide a free screening for children.
-Furthermore, "CDA Cares" is put on by the California Dental Association and offers certain dental treatment to communities most in need.
+"Give Kids a Smile Day" happens in February (and sometimes additionally, throughout the year).
+During GKAS events, some dentists volunteer at select schools to provide free screening for children.
+Furthermore, "CDA Cares" is put on by the California Dental Association and offers certain dental treatments to communities most in need.

-During the 2023 Back to School Drive we will again give out essential dental supplies along with educational material about tooth care in our backpacks.
+During the 2023 Back to School Drive, we will again give out essential dental supplies along with educational material about tooth care in our backpacks.
 Oral health is essential for all humans, and it starts with prevention!
-If you would like to inquire about donating packaged toothbrushes please contact us at firstname.lastname@example.org.
+If you would like to inquire about donating packaged toothbrushes, please contact us at

 Dr. James Lin, DMD's office can be reached at https://www.dentistinlosgatos.com/